 - coding using programming languages such as C and C++, Java and Python

 - networks, privacy and cybersecurity

-- user experience (UX) and user interface (UI) design, also called interactive design.
+- Courses in computer science and IT may cover:ce (UI) design, also called interactive design.u

 How to study computer science and information technology